Cycle Consistency as Reward: Learning Image-Text Alignment without Human Preferences: Reward Model Evaluation

-\textbf{Improving text-to-image generation.} For all text prompts we use SDXL-Turbo~\cite{sauer2023adversarial} to generate a pool of 100 images with different random seeds to perform BoN sampling.
+\textbf{Text-to-image generation results.} For all text prompts, we use SDXL-Turbo~\cite{sauer2023adversarial} to generate a pool of 100 images with different random seeds to perform BoN sampling.
 Figure~\ref{fig:BoN_i2t} (right) shows relative performance gain using different reward models for BoN sampling.
-Note that our self-supervised reward models perform similarly to ImageReward which is trained with human preferences, and even outperforms on `complex' text prompts.
-For specific categories in T2I-CompBench see~\ref{appendix:t2icb}.
+Note that our self-supervised reward models perform similarly to ImageReward which is trained with human preferences, and even outperforms on ``complex'' text prompts.
+For specific T2I-CompBench category results see Appendix~\ref{appendix:t2icb}.